sejnub/docker-fhem/README.md

 # docker-fhem
 This repository contains the things needed to build docker images for the home autoomation software FHEM (http://fhem.de)

+## Status and rights
+AFAIK stable.
+Totally free to use by everyone.

 ## Tags
   * **``rpi-latest``**  FHEM 5.8 for Raspberry Pi
   * **``rpi-updated``** FHEM 5.8 for Raspberry Pi updated to the (at build time) latest versions of all modules